 But it’s vitally important to have perspective.
 Poor foot function accrued from modern shoes lays the foundation for many of the foot, ankle, shin, knee and hip complaints we see clinically.
 It can also increase your risk of falls and put a direct ceiling on your sports performance and athletic potential.

 As a Physiotherapist, I’d recommend going barefoot as much as humanly possible.
 Respect current social standards and hygiene where possible but make the right choice when you can.

 Similarly, try and reclaim some of that lost foot and ankle mobility.
 The banded ankle stretch is a great way to make those ankles move again.

 A lacrosse ball or tennis ball is a nice way to restore some life to those tired feet.

-Alternatively consider easing in to a pair of barefoot shoes.
-For context these have been my business shoes for well over half a decade and these have been my exercise shoes.
-I can’t speak highly enough of how comfortable and durable these types of shoes are.
+Alternatively, consider easing into a pair of barefoot shoes.
+For context, these barefoot business shoes have been my work shoes for well over half a decade and these have been my exercise shoes.
+I can’t speak highly enough about how comfortable and durable these types of shoes are.
 Well worth your time and money if you’re willing to work towards them.

 4/ You Can’t Squat to Full Depth Anymore

 The deep squat is a normal expression of full ankle, hip and knee range of motion.
 It’s our way of interacting with the ground, pooping in the woods, giving birth and having an upright resting position.
 Yet the modern world tends to rob us of this basic capacity.